ParallelMaths/parallel/pages/4-blackboard-equation.md

 ## Find out more

 If you want to challenge yourself further over the summer, then explore the web and you will find a ton of mathematics.
-In particular, you should check out the NRICH website, because it has been the source of some of our Parallelogram puzzles.
+In particular, you should check out [NRICH](https://nrich.maths.org/), because it has been the source of some of our Parallelogram puzzles.

 One of the best maths sites is the video channel Numberphile, which has hundreds of brilliant videos.
 Here are just a few to get you started (including one presented by me):